 WordPress is the go-to solution for many users who are still getting to grips with the idea of creating and managing a website.
 Because of its ease of use and versatility, it powers more than a third of the world’s websites, and its popularity continues to grow.

 At ScalaHosting, we know that many of our clients also use WordPress, and we have optimized our servers to provide the best possible hosting environment for projects based on the world’s most popular content management system.

-We also want to give users more control over their WordPress installations, however, which is why clients who go for our shared and managed VPS hosting solutions will get access to SWordPress – a unique, in-house developed WordPress management platform.
+We also want to give users more control over their WordPress installations, however, which is why clients who go for our managed VPS hosting solutions can get access to SWordPress – a unique, in-house developed WordPress management platform.

 With it, you can install WordPress in a couple of clicks and perform a variety of other tasks through an intuitive interface.
 Cloning an entire website is just one of the functionalities you get access to.